Integrability and tail estimates for Gaussian rough differential equations: Gaussian rough paths

 \end{lemma}

-From the different choices of the parameters $p$ and $q$ (such that $X$ \ lifts path in $G\Omega_{p}\left( \mathbb{R} ^{d}\right) $ and $\mathcal{H}$ continuously embeds in $C^{q\text{-var} }\left( I, \mathbb{R} ^{d}\right) )$ it will often prove useful to work with a particular choice that satisfy certain constraints.
-The purpose of the next lemma is to show that these constraints can always be satisfied (for some choice of $p$ and $q $) for the examples of Gaussian processes that will interest us most.
+From the different choices of $p$ and $q$ with the properties that $X$ lifts path in $G\Omega_{p} ( \mathbb{R} ^{d} ) $ and $\mathcal{H}$ continuously embeds in $C^{q\mbox{-}\operatorname{var} } ( I, \mathbb{R} ^{d} ),$ it will often prove useful to work with a particular choice that satisfies certain constraints.
+The purpose of the next lemma is to show that these constraints can always be satisfied for some $p$ and $q,$ for the examples of Gaussian processes that will interest us most.